• Our Impact

 However, the Director of Public Prosecutions (DPP), Yvonne Atakora Obuobisa, opposed the request, arguing that since the prosecution was being conducted in Accra, the accused should continue reporting to the NIB office in the capital.

-The presiding judge, Justice Kizita Naa Koowa Quarshie, agreed with the prosecution and directed that Mr Assibey continue reporting to the NIB in Accra, noting that he would be present in the city during the trial.
+The presiding judge, Justice Kizita Naa Koowa Quarshie, agreed with the prosecution and directed Mr Assibey to continue reporting to the NIB in Accra, noting that he would be present in the city during the trial.

 The court subsequently fixed April 13, 2026, for the commencement of the trial.